NagiosEnterprises/ncpa/docs/configuration.rst

 Configuration
 ==================

-NCPA should work out of the box, however to tailor it to your specific needs, and for security reasons, you should at least change the API's community string.
+NCPA should work out of the box.
+However to tailor it to your specific needs, and for security reasons, you should at least change the API's community string.

-If you wish to send passive results, you will also need to add these passive checks to the configuration file and to change where they send these results to.
+If you wish to send passive results, you will also need to specify additional information related to passive checks to the configuration file.

 This document is meant to be a reference as to what these directives mean, not necessarily a friendly way to define them.

-One last item that should be noted as that you do not need to restart the NCPA server upon changing any of the configuration used by the passive agent.
+One last item that should be noted is that you do not need to restart the NCPA server upon changing any of the configuration used by the passive agent.
 Every time the passive agent wakes up, it reparses its configuration file.
-However, for the active agent, there are some items that are parsed once at service start, mainly the section named '[listener]'.
+However, for the active agent there are some items that are parsed once at service start, mainly the section named '[listener]'.
+For this reason you should restart the NCPA service if you want to reflect the changes made for active checks.

 Config File Location
 --------------------